Estimated reading time: 2 minutes

 A small business owner with a sub-par credit rating might not meet the financial obligations outlined in the loan agreement.
 Unfortunately, this is a common reason why business loans are rejected.
 That said, many lenders offer bad credit business loans that are relatively easy to obtain.

 Entrepreneurs start businesses to make money.
 Cash flow is the money that moves in or out of a business over a specific period.
-For example, if a business sells lots of its products or services and does not have exorbitant operational expenses or debt, it most likely has a positive cash flow.
+For example, if a company sells lots of its products or services and does not have exorbitant operational expenses or debt, it most likely has a positive cash flow.

 Small businesses that are just starting or do not have sufficient cash flow or credit will need to pledge collateral when applying for a loan.
 Collateral will also be required if the business defaults on a previous loan.
 Businesses with a limited amount of collateral will face challenges when securing loans.